punkave/best-practices/JavaScript/articles/javascript-style-guide.md

 Spot the difference? `return callback(null)` is *not safe if your code has not returned at least once already.* Basically: it is not safe if you haven't talked to a database, invoked `request`, or called some other async function.

 "Why?"
 Because every time you call a function, JavaScript has to remember where you called from on a "stack."
 And if you never return, but keep calling deeper and deeper, the "stack" eventually crashes.
-For instance, the first version of `handleTheThing` will probalby crash if you pass it to `async.eachSeries` with an array of 2000 things to process.
+For instance, the first version of `handleTheThing` will probably crash if you pass it to `async.eachSeries` with an array of 2000 things to process.

 *setImmediate is always available in the browser when working with Apostrophe.
 If you're working in the browser without Apostrophe, use a shim, or write: `setTimeout(callback, 0)`*